How Many Working Days are There in a Year in Canada?

 Working days table by province

 Of course, these numbers can change depending on the occupation and working conditions.
-According to the table above, the average number of working days in a month in Canada varies from 20.5 to 21.5, or from 164 to 172 hours a month.
+According to the table above, the average number of working days in a month in Canada varies from 20.5 to 21.5.

 Sick days, parental leave, and vacation in Canada